 “There’s nothing wrong, this customer review is just a chance to talk with [Agent] about your policies to make sure you don’t have gaps or overlaps in your coverage and that you’re getting all the discounts you’re eligible for.”

 “Why doesn’t [Agent] call me himself/herself?”

-When our callers get this question, we make sure to be up front.
+When our callers get this question, we make sure to be upfront.

 “Do you work in [Agent] ’s office?”

 “Actually, I work outside the office.
-[Agent] has me reach out to his/her customers after normal business hours to schedule these appointments.”
+[Agent] has me reach out to their customers after normal business hours to schedule these appointments.”